 - Apples to Oregon by Deborah Hopkinson

-I hope that helps you to get started!
-If you want to save time and grab some ready-to-go sensory words resources, please click here!
+I hope that helps you to get started planning lessons on sensory details during a poetry or fiction unit!
+If you want to save time and grab some ready-to-go sensory words resources, I’ve got you covered!

 Amazon Affiliate links are included in this post.